 - Top 9 Things to Know About Invisalign

 - Living With Invisalign

 Let's Talk Braces

-If you haven’t selected an orthodontist yet, call The Happy Tooth to set up your first visit.
+If you haven’t selected an orthodontist yet to help you decide on best options for braces or Invisalign, call The Happy Tooth to set up your first visit.
 Our orthodontic services provide patients with straighter teeth and a more attractive smile, improved oral health and function, prevention of common dental problems caused by crooked teeth or a misaligned bite, and a boost in self–confidence.
 We aim to make your dental and orthodontic experiences pain-free and pleasant from the moment you walk in the door and through every visit.